- Excessive bleeding

 How the test will feel

-When the needle is inserted, you may feel moderate pain or a stinging sensation.
+When the needle is inserted, you may feel some pain or a stinging feeling.
 Afterward, there may be some throbbing.

 Why the test is performed

 There are several types of oxygen-carrying proteins in the blood.
 One of them is methemoglobin.
 Normal methemoglobin levels in blood are usually around 1%.
-At higher levels, it can cause illness because it cannot carry oxygen.
-Because of its lower oxygen content, methemoglobinemia blood looks brown, rather than red.
+If the level is higher, you can become sick because the protein is not carrying oxygen.
+This can make your blood look brown instead of red.

 Methemoglobinemia has several causes, many of which are genetic.
 This test is used to tell the difference between methemoglobinemia caused by the lack of a protein called cytochrome b5 reductase and other types that are passed down through families (inherited).
 Your doctor will use the results of this test to help determine your treatment.